becketalservices/beas-cnx-cloud/docs/AWS/chapter2.md

 This chapter follows the documentation from AWS [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).

-## 2.1 Configure your environment
+## 2.1 Create environment configuration file

-As some variables like your VPCId is required more often, create a file with this variables.
+As some variables like your EKS Name is required more often, create a file with these variables:
+The file is called `installsettings.sh` and is placed in your home directory.
+Most of the scripts and commands reference this file.

 ```